This article will explain what broadcast traffic is and why it's important to manage it in your UniFi-managed network.

 While many networks will unfortunately experience these from time to time, the less obvious consequences of unmanaged broadcast/multicast traffic often go unnoticed while still severely impacting the network.
 In such cases, dropped packets, intermittent connectivity issues with APs and slower network speed can tip administrators off.

 Let's take a closer look at how this happens.
-Here’s is what 400 packets/second of broadcast traffic looks like on a WLAN network with 5 APs:
+This is what 400 packets/second of broadcast traffic looks like on a WLAN network with 5 APs:

 While 393 kbps isn't a particularly large amount of data, when sent via broadcast it can consume 80% of airtime.
 This takes roughly the same amount of airtime as trying to send 639 Mbps (500 packets/second * 123 bytes * 8bytes/bit * 1300 unicast frames/multicast frame) through the AP at full PHY rate.

-In the above example, both AP1 and Ap4 will likely experience intermittent connectivity issues and dropped packets, which will adversely affect other APs performance further.
+In the above example, both AP1 and AP4 will likely experience intermittent connectivity issues and dropped packets, which will adversely further affect the performance of other APs.
 These conditions would result in APs having intermittent connectivity with a maximum of 17 mbps of actual user throughput (unicast data).
-This would drastically limit the number of users that could connect to each access point- and make the wireless network particularly slow.
+This would drastically limit the number of users that could connect to each access point—and make the wireless network particularly slow.